.

 3. Explore the effects of logging and nest destruction on the population density of royal palms and cavity-nesting birds.

-4. Evaluate the effectiveness of artificial nest boxes as a tool to increase breeding density of cavity-nesting birds.
+4. Evaluate the effectiveness of artificial nest boxes as a tool to increase the breeding density of cavity-nesting birds.

 5. Continue to implement a community outreach program with the rural community of Banao in LBER, where targeted species survive.